j3r3mias/j3r3mias.github.io/_posts/2022-07-14-google-ctf-writeup-segfault-labyrinth.markdown

 I renamed this variable to `labyrinth` because this pointer is the entry point for us to the challenge.
-The second variable (with value 10) I called `corridor` that represents the number of corridors the labyrinth will have at the end.
+The second variable (with value 10) I called `corridor` that represents the number of corridors the labyrinth will have after the construction.
 From this point ahead all snippets are part of a big `while` loop that when some condition do not holds, the program ends the execution.
 If you check the [original code](https://github.com/google/google-ctf/blob/master/2022/misc-segfault-labyrinth/challenge/challenge.c) from the creator of the challenge, the code organization is very different (modular functions, constants, etc) but we need to fight with the weapons we have.

-The next part read a byte from `urandom` and limit the value from `0` to `15`, saving the value in `ptr[0]` (I couldn't decide a better name to this variable).
+The next part read a byte from `urandom` and limit the value from `0` to `15`, saving the value in `ptr[0]` (I could not decide a better name to this variable).

 {% highlight c %}
 v6 = fread(ptr, 1uLL, 1uLL, urandom_fd);